 The zero-person ops team

 This is what Oceum was built for.
 Not a single clever chatbot.
-A coordinated fleet that runs an entire operational stack, governed by graduated autonomy, secured by a zero-knowledge vault, and connected through shared memory.
+A coordinated agent estate that runs an entire operational stack, governed by graduated autonomy, secured by a zero-knowledge vault, and connected through shared memory.

 We built Oceum because we needed it.
 These 9 agents are the proof.
 If you're running agents in production and struggling with coordination, visibility, or control, you're solving the same problem we already solved.